Detecting whether a human is experiencing a positive, negative, or neutral emotion based on EEG brainwave data analysis

-The data was collected from two people (1 male, 1 female) for 3 minutes per state — positive, neutral, negative.
+The data was collected from two people (1 male, and 1 female) for 3 minutes per state — positive, neutral, and negative.
 A Muse EEG headband recorded the TP9, AF7, AF8, and TP10 EEG placements via dry electrodes.
 Six minutes of resting neutral data were also recorded.

 The stimuli used to evoke the emotions are below

 1. Marley and Me — Negative (Twentieth Century Fox) Death Scene

 2. Up — Negative (Walt Disney Pictures) Opening Death Scene

 3. My Girl — Negative (Imagine Entertainment) Funeral Scene

 4. La La Land — Positive (Summit Entertainment) Opening musical number